 To determine your eligibility for the program we require that candidates submit a letter from their current / former employer(s) confirming the duration of their employment.
 Provided that the letter or letters confirm a period of service greater than three years then no further evidence will be required.

-Download the application form and use the typewriter or "add a text comment" function, shown at the top of the page, to fill out the application on your computer.
+Download the application form and fill out the application on your computer.
 The same applies to the reference forms.
 The complete application package can be submitted via e-mail to the Admissions Manager’s e-mail account.
 Please combine everything in a single pdf document.

 You may scan and e-mail your complete application package directly to the Admissions Manager’s e-mail account.
 Please combine everything in a single pdf document.